tmoreton/trckfi/_posts/monthly-financial-checkin-routine-for-success.md

 ---
 title: 'Simple  Monthly Financial Check-In Routine for Success'
-excerpt: "Welcome to the beginning of a new month, a perfect opportunity to take control of your finances and set yourself up for success.
+description: "Welcome to the beginning of a new month, a perfect opportunity to take control of your finances and set yourself up for success.
 Your monthly financial check-in can be the game-changer you need.
 It's not just about tracking expenses; it's a powerful tool for financial awareness and growth."
 coverImage: '/assets/blog/monthly-routine.png'
 date: '09.04.2023'
 category: 'Financial Awareness, Monthly Financial Routine'